Dry Ice

 - Apply 1 to 1-1/2 pounds of dry ice snow above secured liner.

 - Place lid on insulated container.
-DO NOT seal completely – venting is needed to allow carbon dioxide gas to escape.
+DO NOT seal completely – venting is needed to allow CO2 gas to escape.

 - Place container inside corrugated box.